websockets/ws/doc/ws.md

 - {String}

 The URL of the WebSocket server.
-Server clients don't have this attribute.

 ## WebSocket.createWebSocketStream(websocket[, options])